mmikowski/hi_score/README.md

     xhi>  END Stage 00 help
 ```

- Use `bin/xhi design` at any time to see the Architecture Guide, Style Guide, or Visual Design Guide (VDG).
-Many sections of this document have been removed because the information is now directly available from `bin/xhi help`.
-One can see detailed help on a stage or range of stages by including a `-v` flag as shown below.
+We use `bin/xhi design` to see the Architecture Guide, Style Guide, or Visual Design Guide (VDG).
+Detailed help on a stage or range of stages is shown with the `-v` flag shown below.

 ```
   $ bin/xhi help dev_lint -v